 As a workforce management tool, facial recognition helps preserve the health of employees checking into work, while providing management with an infallible means of documenting employee time and attendance while providing a detailed history of overall workforce activity and individual personnel tracking.
 Both of which have been longstanding challenges due to easily compromised time tracking systems and practices.
 Now, nothing is left to question based on hard data.

-With the growing popularity of facial recognition technology, there are many choices already available with more undoubtedly on the way.
 Selecting the right solution for your specific access control and/or workforce management application is dependent on a very wide range of variables.
 But there are a few core characteristics that you should look for when evaluating facial recognition readers.

-Wide and near-angle LEDs
+Wide And Near-Angle LEDs

 Most facial recognition terminals employ some form of IR (Infrared) technology to help ensure high visibility by the unit’s image sensor.
 This often limits where the unit can be installed such as outdoors or near windows due to strong ambient light.
 More advanced facial recognition readers employ as many as 80 wide-angle near infrared LEDs and 60 narrow-angle near infrared LEDs, allowing the unit to recognize faces even in full daylight and brightly lit environments (not direct sun).
 This enables installation at indoor locations near windows, lobbies and building entries.